-Q: Is the Proteomic Platform a fee for service facility?
+Q: Is the Proteomic Platform a core facility or a fee for service facility?

 A: No. We work collaboratively with scientists both at the Broad and the greater Broad community to utilize tools to address cutting edge questions that are often not available to many laboratories.
 We work under a collaborative model where we have scientific input in the design, execution, and analysis of a project.